northernpaws/rythm/README.md

 Rythm is an embedded-first Rust ecosystem for building music and audio processing devices, with a primary focus on ARM Cortex MCUs as the end-target.

-The Rythm ecosystem is comprised of:
+The ecosystem is comprised of:
  * A Rust crate providing a DSP and audio engine designed for embedded devices (heapless by default, small footprint).
    * Various composable interfaces for quickly prototyping new instruments.
    * Drivers for common audio codecs, SDRAM, etc.
    * Windows, MacOS, and Linux support for developing audio chains before flashing to hardware.
  * Two base hardware modules designed for the engine:
-   * **Rythm Mini** - small footprint with audio processing.
+   * **Mini** - small footprint with audio processing.
-   * **Rythm Card** - larger footprint with audio processing, CV and sync.
+   * **Card** - larger footprint with audio processing, CV and sync.
- * Several module "host" boards:
+ * Several module "carrier" boards:
    * Breadboard-compatible carrier with headers.
    * Protoboard-style carrier with an integrated module.
+ * Potentially some future soldering kits.
+ * A Rust BSP (Board cupport package) crate that makes it easy to get started with any modules or boards from the ecosystem.

 ## TODO